 Another explanation is that white clothes are cooler and easier to wear, and in the days before air conditioning, people dressed for comfort, returning to warmer clothes in the fall when the temperature cooled.
 Whatever the reasons, it is now okay to wear white anywhere, anytime!

 While Labor Day is the unofficial end of summer, temperatures remain warm in September and even October for much of the country.
-If you live in a warm climate like south Texas, Florida, or southern California, you can wear your summer whites year round.
+If you live in a warm climate like south Texas, Florida, or southern California, continue to wear your summer whites with lightweight tops in fall colors.
 If you live in a colder climate like New England or the Pacific Northwest, you can transition your whites into fall with a few simple changes:

 - Wear white pants, dresses, and tops in year-round fabrics like cotton and denim.
 A crisp, white button-down shirt looks great with blue, black, or colored jeans.